gmc-code/PC-microbit-micropython/docs/images/bytearray_images.rst

 .. py:function:: Image(width=None, height=None, buffer=None)

     | Creates an image with width columns and height rows.
-    | The buffer can be a list of integers passed passed to bytearray(integer_list).
+    | The buffer can be a list of integers passed to bytearray as in bytearray(integer_list).

 | The code below creates a brightness gradient using a list of brightness values passed to bytearray.